wmo-raf/cap-composer-web/README.md

 This section contains the list of hazard event types that can be used in the CAP alert message.
 This list should only include events monitored by the sending authority.
-You can select from a list of WMO defined event types or add a new custom one as monitored by the sending authority.
+You can select from a list of WMO defined event types or add a new custom one, as monitored by the sending authority.
 You can select an icon to represent the event type.

 ![Hazard Event Types](docs/images/update_hazard_types.png)

 #### Update Audience Types

 This section contains the different audience types that can be used in the CAP alert message.
-You can create as many audie types as needed.
+You can create as many audience types as needed.
 Usually, you might only need to create one audience type like `General Public` for public alerts.

 ![Audience Types](docs/images/update_audience_types.png)